 Having my own job, my own money, and my own car did a great deal to provide me the independence I desired, but I wanted more.
 Having my own home, and friends, and a life completely devoid of my dad’s influence gained me even more, but it wasn’t enough.

 I wanted to be free of the figurative shackles being my dad’s son implied.
 Every piece of information I received about history, the culture, and the world was exciting, and new, and mine, because it stood in stark contrast to everything my dad believed.
 The information I received, that confirmed my dad’s wisdom, bored me so much I dismissed it.
 The new age information coincided with everything I wanted to believe about the brave new world that my dad knew nothing about, and it confirmed my personal biases.

-I didn’t ask myself the question that I now pose to the blogger when I was a twenty-something, regarding why I still needed my dad to be wrong.
+I didn’t ask myself the question that I now pose to those who still need to prove their parents wrong.
 I probably would not have had much of an answer, even if I searched for it.
 I probably would have said something along the lines of “Why is it so important to him that he cling to that age-old, traditional mode of thought?”

 This redirect would not have been an attempt at deception or evasiveness.
 I just did not have the awareness necessary to answer such a question.
 Moreover, as a twenty-something, new age thinker, I was rarely called upon to establish my bona fides.
 All parties concerned considered me a righteous rebel, and the old guard was, by tradition, the party on trial.
 They often felt compelled to answer my questions, as opposed to forcing me to define my rebellion, and I enjoyed that because on some level I knew I couldn’t answer those questions.